 Alphabetical ordering (“ABC order” to new readers) is the process in which we organize words by the order in which their letters appear in the alphabet.

-This action helps students reinforce their knowledge of the correct sequence of the alphabet, as well as an ability to use logic and reasoning in problem solving.
+This action helps students reinforce their knowledge of the correct sequence of the alphabet, as well as their ability to use logic and reasoning in problem-solving.